Dugout canoe: Europe

 Many pre-historic dugout boats have been found in Scandinavia.
 These boats were used for transport on calmer bodies of water, fishing and maybe occasionally for whaling and sealing.
 Dugouts require no metal parts, and were common amongst the Stone Age people in Northern Europe until large trees suitable for making this type of watercraft became scarce.
 Length was limited to the size of trees in the old-growth forests—up to 12 m in length.
-In Denmark in 2001, and some years prior to that, a few dugout canoes of linden wood, was unearthed in a large-scale archaeological excavation project in Egådalen, north of Aarhus.
+In Denmark in 2001, and some years prior to that, a few dugout canoes of linden wood, were unearthed in a large-scale archaeological excavation project in Egådalen, north of Aarhus.
 They have been carbon dated to the years 5210-4910 BCE and they are the oldest known boats in Northern Europe.
 In Scandinavia, later models increased freeboard (and seaworthiness) by lashing additional boards to the side of the dugout.
 Eventually, the dugout portion was reduced to a solid keel, and the lashed boards on the sides became a lapstrake hull.

 In the United Kingdom, two log boats were discovered in Newport, Shropshire, and are now on display at Harper Adams University Newport.
 The Iron Age residents of Great Britain, were known to have used longboats for fishing and basic trade.
 In 1964, a logboat was uncovered in Poole Harbour, Dorset.
 The Poole Logboat dated to 300 BC, was large enough to accommodate 18 people and was constructed from a giant oak tree.
 It is currently located in the Poole Museum.
 An even older logboat (the Hanson log boat) was unearthed in 1998 in Shardlow south of Derby.
 It has been dated to the Bronze Ages around 1500 BCE and is now exhibited at Derby Museum and Art Gallery.
 There was another pre-historic boat at the same location, but it was buried in situ.